INSTRUCTORES/INSTRUCTORS

 Irma Hernandez Abella

-Following, Irma danced with Ballet Folklorico Nube de Oro while serving in several board positions.
-She began instructing, as Assistant Dance Director, under Robert Lopez.
-She choreographed dances and began setting the programs for the annual show.
-Irma then served as the Artistic Director of Nube de Oro for over 15 years.
-Throughout this time she continued her dance education by attending annually Danzantes Unidos Festival workshops, attending the Asociación Nacional de Grupos Folklóricos in Veracruz, and by hosting maestros, including Monica Zuniga, Cecilio DeCastro, Jose Borrego, Zenon Barron, and Netza Vidal.
+As one of the founding members of Ballet Folklórico Nube de Oro, Irma served in several board roles while continuing to grow as a dancer and instructor.
+Under the mentorship of Robert Lopez, she became Assistant Dance Director, choreographing works and developing programs for the group’s annual performances.
+She later served as Artistic Director of Nube de Oro for over ten years.
+Throughout her time as an instructor and leader, she continued her own education by attending Danzantes Unidos Festival workshops annually, participating in the Asociación Nacional de Grupos Folklóricos in Veracruz, and hosting renowned maestros including Monica Zuniga, Cecilio DeCastro, Jose Borrego, Zenon Barron, and Netzahualcoyotl Vidal.

 Karina Gutierrez

-She learned the meaning of “amor hacia la cultura” through Nube and continued to learn about her cultural heritage while attending Saint Mary’s College of California, where she received her degree with a Bachelor of Arts in Ethnic Studies & Spanish Linguistics double major and Politics minor.
-Karina was also given the opportunity to study abroad in Cuernavaca, Morelos, Mexico, where she deepened her intellectual understanding of Mexicanidad, Chicanismo, Culture, Literature, and Society.
+She learned the meaning of “amor hacia la cultura” through Nube and continued her cultural development while attending Saint Mary’s College of California, where she received her degree with a Bachelor of Arts in Ethnic Studies & Spanish Linguistics double major and Politics minor.
+Additionally, she had the opportunity to study abroad in Cuernavaca, Morelos, Mexico, where she deepened her intellectual understanding of Mexicanidad, Chicanismo, Culture, Literature, and Society through storytelling and immersion.
+Karina is currently working towards her master’s degree in Career Counseling at Sacramento State University and is continuing her professional career in State Service.

 She has served on the Board of Directors as Secretary and Interim Vice President as well as a Student Instructor throughout her years in Nube.
-Karina’s most profound excitement is performing with her peers and watching how their team work and dedication displays their love for their culture on stage.
+As an assistant director, Karina’s most profound excitement is performing with her peers and watching how new dancers flourish with their dedication displaying their love for their culture on stage.

 Alexis Atherley